 Though I did not mean to deceive you in my last letter from Rome, yet certainly you would have very little reason to conclude of the very great and constant danger I have gone through ever since that time.
 My life, which is still almost entirely desperate, did not at that time appear to me so, otherwise I should have represented, in its true colours, a fact which acquires very little horror by that means, and comes with redoubled force by deception.
 There is no circumstance of danger and pain of which I have not had the experience, for a continued series of above a fortnight; during which time I have settled my affairs, after my death, with as much distinctness as the hurry and the nature of the thing could admit of.
 In case of the worst, the Abbe Grant will be my executor in this part of the world, and Mr Mackenzie in Scotland, where my object has been to make you and my younger brother as independent of the eldest as possible.]

-On April 23, 1763 Boswell went to visit Macdonald at Oxford, leaving again on the 26th, after having spent some time with Macdonald and his friends, among them a Mr. Pepys of Devonshire, Mr. Cornwallis, Mr. Eden of the County of Durham, and a Mr. Foote.
-As Pottle has put it, "Sir James, a remarkable young man, was likely to have remarkable young men for friends,"1 and Pepys, Cornwallis and Eden all achieved some degree of fame in the following years.
+Following an invitation extended by Sir James during a visit to Lord Eglinton's on March 25, 1763, on April 23, 1763 Boswell went to visit Macdonald at Oxford, leaving again on the 26th, after having spent some time with Macdonald and his friends, among them a Mr. Pepys of Devonshire, Mr. Cornwallis, Mr. Eden of the County of Durham, and a Mr. Foote.
+As Pottle has put it, "Sir James, a remarkable young man, was likely to have remarkable young men for friends,"2 and Pepys, Cornwallis and Eden all achieved some degree of fame in the following years.
 He also met with Dr. John Smith, Samuel Thomson and the writer and theologian Mr. Shepherd.

 Boswell wasn't too happy about his stay in Oxford, which he found to be dull and unhappy (too academic for Boswell's taste at the time).

-Macdonald died young, and, to my knowledge, did not publish anything.
-It is possible, however, to find rather inexpensive editions of A.C.C.
-Gaussens A Later Pepys (The Correspondence of Sir William Weller Pepys) via the AbeBooks used books search engine.
-Included is Pepys correspondence with, among many others, Sir James Macdonald, but I don't know if only Pepys letters to Sir James are included.
+Macdonald died young and did not publish anything.
+It is possible to find rather inexpensive editions of A.C.C.
+Gaussen's A Later Pepys (The Correspondence of Sir William Weller Pepys) via the AbeBooks used books search engine.
+Included is Pepys correspondence with, among many others, Sir James Macdonald.